 Support Hierarchy

-There will be two levels of production support for eScreening until the application achieves nationwide deployment.
+There will be two levels of production support for IRDS until the application achieves nationwide deployment.
 The first level will consist of triage, account management, and basic troubleshooting performed by a Healthcare System Technical Administrator (system administrator).
-The second level will consist of application code and database change management as described within the eScreening Change Management Guide.
+The second level will consist of application code and database change management as described within the IRDS Change Management Guide.

-Following nationwide deployment, it is expected that the application will migrate to standardized VA support and change management practices, with tier 1 support performed by the National Service Desk, tier 2 support performed by VA regional IT support staff, and tier 3 performed by application developers as designated by eScreening program management.
+Following nationwide deployment, it is expected that the application will migrate to standardized VA support and change management practices, with tier 1 support performed by the National Service Desk, tier 2 support performed by VA regional IT support staff, and tier 3 performed by application developers as designated by IRDS program management.

 Division of Responsibilities